erolkuluslu/erolkuluslu/README.md

 # 💫 About Me:
 - Currently working as a Mobile App Developer at the International Labour Association (ILA).
 - Senior computer engineering student.
-- Proficient in Java and Flutter for mobile and desktop application development.
+- Proficient in mobile application development with Flutter.
-- Familiarity with Python and Java programming languages.
+- Experience in developing mobile applications using Firebase, SQLite, and Restful API.
 - Knowledgeable in object-oriented programming, data structures, and algorithms.
-- Experience in developing applications using Firebase, SQLite, and Restful API.
+- Experience in Data analysis using Python.
-- Strong skills in Java and SQL, with experience using MySQL and AWS.
+- Strong skills in SQL.
 - Hands-on experience working in cross-cultural teams through the Erasmus program.
 - Excellent teamwork, creativity, and leadership abilities.
 - Aspiring to contribute to significant advancements in the software industry